aphyr/partitions-post/README.markdown

 > issues where files did not match each other on the two nodes in each storage
 > pair.
 There were also some cases of data corruption in the VMs filesystems
 > due to VMs going down in an uncontrolled way.

-### Intel 82574 Packet of Death

-A certain manufacturer of motherboards failed to flash the EEPROM correctly for their Intel 82574 based system.
-The result was a very hard to diagnose error where an inbound packet of a particular structure would disable the NIC.
-Only a cold restart would bring the system back to normal.
-This issue, as usual, passed QA and was not discovered until it was in a production environement.

 ## Datacenter network failures